Title IX FAQ

 What are the differences between Title IX and VAWA?

-How can I contact Parisi, Coan & Saccocio, PLLC for Title IX assistance?
+How to contact Parisi, Coan & Saccocio, PLLC for Title IX assistance?

 What fees do you charge?

-For most cases we charge an hourly fee and work off of retainer.
-To obtain more details please contact our office.
+For most cases, we charge an hourly fee and work off of a retainer.
+To obtain more details, please contact our office.

 Contact Parisi, Coan & Saccocio, PLLC, today to get started with our title IX lawyers.